wuzhengy/TAU/Core Design Principles.md

 In libTorrent, the routing table entry has 4 fields: ID, IP + Port, round trip time and pinged flag.
 The pinged flag means whether this node is reachable from host.
 However this could be bluffed, if only relying on own.
 Due to libTAU public key, everytime a node to discover the new nodes, in the ping field, it could record referrals public key.
 When more than two public key referred this node with same IP address, it means that this IP address is reachable by public.
 Of course, the more referred, the better. <br>
 ##### Bootstraping
 libTAU nodes will use all locally available ledger to bootstrap itself.
 In each TAU block, we recommend adding "end point" into block.
 When the block is accepted by the node, it will use this info into local bootstrap list.
 Initial software will come with part of TAUcoin blockchain ledger, which will include initial bootstrap nodes.

-##### Perishable Chain
+##### Perishable Chain - Pepos - Perishable Proof of Stake
-TAU blockchain will only keep a chain state for 1 year, any state and ledger beyond will be forgotten forever.
-This will make the blockchain in small size, good for communication and small community.
+TAU blockchain will only keep the chain state for six months only, any state and ledger beyond will be forgotten forever.
+This is probably mostly important inovation of TAU.
+It will make the blockchain in small size, good for communication functions and small community.
+TAU believes blockchain is not for instant cash payment due to the block latency.
+Financially, it is for digital assets and savings.
+It is also for community building and communication.
 A limited state size will also make inter-peers communication in controlable volumn.
 Assume 1 million peers existing in one chain, the data sync effort will be too big for small devices.
-On TAU chain, one chain will accept mostly 105120 participants to make sure data sync is not overwhelmed.
+On TAU chain, one chain will accept mostly 50k participants to make sure data sync is not overwhelmed.
 This is a quite big community already.
-* As a miner, you will maximum need 365 x 288 blocks information.
-However mining can start from any time.
+* As a miner, you will maximum need 365 x 180 blocks information.
+However mining can start from any time, as soon as consensus point is setup.
 * State database vs state trie
   * eth use state trie to record each variable and value.
 In libTAU stateless plan adopted, each variable will only live for certain unique time window, not epochs, the trie key-value data structure is hard to maintain such expiry.
   * libTAU will use relationship database such as sqlite to hold state date with time window.